In SketchUp, layers control your geometry’s visibility.

 Delete layers.
 Select a layer by clicking its name so it becomes highlighted.
 (The radio button to the left indicates the active layer, which is different from selecting a layer.)
 Then click the minus sign icon in the upper left.
 If you’ve assigned anything to the layer, SketchUp asks what you’d like to do with the layer’s contents: Move to Current Layer, Move to Default Layer, or Delete Contents.
 Select an option and click OK (Microsoft Windows) or Delete (Mac OS X).
 To delete all unused layers, click the Details arrow () and select Purge.

 Name layers.
 When you create a layer, the default name is selected and ready for you to replace with a meaningful name.
-If you decide to rename a layer, simply double-click its name in the Layers manager and enter a new name.
+If you decide to rename a layer, simply double-click its name in the Layers panel and enter a new name.

 Select the active layer.
 To the left of each layer’s name is a radio button, and the selected radio button indicates the active layer.